telerik/blazor-docs/components/grid/filter/checkboxlist.md

 ## Custom Data

-By default, the grid takes the `Distinct` values from its `Data` to populate the chekcbox list filter for each field.
+By default, the grid takes the `Distinct` values from its `Data` to populate the checkbox list filter for each field.

 When using the [`OnRead` event]({%slug components/grid/manual-operations%}) to customize the data operations and/or perform them on the server/service, the grid will only have the current page of data.
 This will limit the options the user will see so you may want to provide the full list.